FenixAlliance/ABS.Docs/Web-Development/Blazor-Pages/Event-Handling.md

 ```
 When the button is selected in the ChildComponent:

-- The Parent component's ShowMessage method is called. the message is updated and displayed in the Parent component.
+- The Parent component's `ShowMessage` method is called. the message is updated and displayed in the Parent component.

-- A call to StateHasChanged isn't required in the callback's method (ShowMessage).
-StateHasChanged is called automatically to rerender the Parent component, just as child events trigger component rerendering in event handlers that execute within the child.
-For more information, see ASP.NET Core Blazor component rendering.
+- A call to `StateHasChanged` isn't required in the callback's method (`ShowMessage`). `StateHasChanged` is called automatically to rerender the Parent component, just as child events trigger component rerendering in event handlers that execute within the child.

-EventCallback and EventCallback<TValue> permit asynchronous delegates.
-EventCallback is weakly typed and allows passing any type of argument in InvokeAsync(Object).
-EventCallback<TValue> is strongly typed and requires passing a T argument in InvokeAsync(T) that's assignable to TValue.
+`EventCallback` and `EventCallback<TValue>` permit asynchronous delegates. `EventCallback` is weakly typed and allows passing any type of argument in `InvokeAsync(Object)`. `EventCallback<TValue>` is strongly typed and requires passing a `T` argument in `InvokeAsync(T)` that's assignable to `TValue`.

 ``` razor
 <ChildComponent